jdittrich/userNeedResearchBook/text/dataGathering.md

 >  assure you that Human Resources is a separate section.
 We don't share
 >  personal data and what we record today is not accessible to them.
 Also, all data
 >  that leaves my computer or the one of my colleague is being anonymized
->  and we remove all data that points to you as person, including names,
+>  and we remove all data that points to you as person, including the names,
 >  workplace and so on.”